semgrep/testo/README.md

 - more ways to select tests.

 Like with Alcotest, a test executable is generated from a list of tests written in OCaml.
 The core subcommands are:

 - `run`
 - `status`
 - `approve`

+A test is fundamentally a name and test function of type `unit -> unit`.
+A test is considered successful if the test function returns normally and is considered failed if it raises an exception.
+A test is created with `Testo.create` which takes a variety of options in addition to the name and the test function.

 Testo doesn't provide a library for writing assertions.
 Using the [Alcotest](https://mirage.github.io/alcotest/alcotest/Alcotest/index.html)